pooriaazimi/BetterDictionary/README.markdown

   - Double click on the downloaded file to install.
 You'll be prompted to enter your password in the next screen.

-The installer package first installs [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php), and then copies BetterDictionary.bundle to `/Library/Application Support/SIMBL/Plugins/`.
+The installer package copies BetterDictionary.bundle to `/Library/Application Support/SIMBL/Plugins/`.